PoviP/Wii-WPE/README.md

 Python - https://www.python.org/downloads/ Make sure you enable PATHS during installation

-Dependancies you can download with CMD
+You can install all dependencies with this CMD command:

-Pyinstaller - pip install pyinstaller

-Winshell - pip install winshell

-Pillow - pip install pillow

-Pystray - pip install pystray

-pywin32 - pip install pywin32
+pip install pyinstaller winshell pillow pystray pywin32

 From the Github Repo you'll need source.py, source.spec, wiiWPE.ico, and icon.png